node-red/node-red-nodes/storage/sqlite/README.md

 When using Via msg.topic or Batch without response msg.topic must hold the query for the database.

-When using msg.topic, parameters can be passed in the query using a msg.payload array.
+When using Via msg.topic, parameters can be passed in the query using a msg.payload array.
 Ex:

 ```
 msg.topic = `INSERT INTO table (name, surname) VALUES ($name, $surname)`